-- a. by a Preferred Provider Organization (PPO) Dentist is the lesser of the Dentist's submitted fee, the amount shown on the Dental Fee Schedule, or the PPO Dentist's fee agreement; or - b. by a Premier Dentist is the lesser of the Dentist's submitted fee, the amount shown on the Dental Fee Schedule or the Dentist's filed fee in the Premier Dentist's fee agreement; or - c. by a non-Participating Dentist is the lesser of the Dentist's submitted fee or the amount shown on the Dental Fee Schedule.
+- a. by a Preferred Provider Organization (PPO) Dentist is the lesser of the Dentist's submitted fee, the amount shown on the Dental Fee Schedule, or the PPO Dentist's fee agreement. - b. by a Premier Dentist is the lesser of the Dentist's submitted fee, the amount shown on the Dental Fee Schedule or the Premier Dentist's fee agreement. - c. by a non-Participating Dentist is the lesser of the Dentist's submitted fee or the amount shown on the Dental Fee Schedule.

-F. BASIC PLAN DENTAL FEE SCHEDUI
+F. BASIC PLAN DENTAL FEE SCHEDULE